razonyang/hugo-theme-bootstrap/exampleSite/content/docs/getting-started/upgradation/index.md

 - `git fetch` pull the latest branch and tag information form the theme repository.
 - `git checkout [version]` switch to the `[version]` version.
-- `hugo mod npm pack` and `npm install` to pull and install the latest dependencies form the theme.
+- `hugo mod npm pack` and `npm update` to pull and update the latest dependencies form the theme.

 ### Hugo Module

 {{% code/upgradation-hugo-module %}}

 - `hugo mod tidy` clean up any redundant dependencies.
-- `hugo mod npm pack` and `npm install` pull and install the latest dependencies form the theme.
+- `hugo mod npm pack` and `npm update` pull and update the latest dependencies form the theme.